 Some states allow the borrower to redeem the home within a specific period.

 When the borrower can redeem in a foreclosure by sale.
 The borrower can redeem the home up until the court confirms the sale.

-The foreclosing party can get a deficiency judgment against the borrower in a foreclosure by sale.However, if the property sells for less than the appraised value, the foreclosing party must credit the borrower with one-half the difference between the selling price and the appraised value.
-Conn Gen. Stat. § 49-28.
+The foreclosing bank can get a deficiency judgment against the borrower in a foreclosure by sale.
+But if the property sells for less than the appraised value, the bank must credit the borrower with one-half the difference between the selling price and the appraised value.
+(Conn Gen. Stat. § 49-28).